Starpeace-Quadrants/prototype/README.md

 ## 📄 License

-MIT – See individual repos for more details.
+MIT – see [LICENSE](LICENSE.md) for details.
+See individual repos for more details.